 Specificity and Use

-CAMK2B / CaMKII Beta antibody was raised against this antibody was developed against a synthetic peptide corresponding to amino acids 499-513 (VRRGSGTPEAEAPRQ) of human CAMKIIb.
+This antibody was developed against a synthetic peptide corresponding to amino acids 499-513 (VRRGSGTPEAEAPRQ) of human CAMKIIb.
 Percent identity by BLAST analysis: Human, Gorilla, Gibbon, Monkey, Marmoset (80%).

 Human CAMKII beta (CAMK2B) is a 664 amino acid protein.
 However, several isoforms of varying amino acid sizes have been described for CAMKII beta.
 Researchers are encouraged to utilize the sequence information used for immunogen (VRRGSGTPEAEAPRQ) to gain additional information about these isoforms and various molecular weights which may be detected by western blot analysis.